LiyuanLucasLiu/LiyuanLucasLiu.github.io/profile.md

 ---
 layout: page
-title: Profile
+title: About Me
-header: Profile
+header: About Me
 group: navigation
 ---

-Not everything comes natural to us, but maybe that language does.
+Not everything comes natural to us, but maybe language does ([psyc 110](http://oyc.yale.edu/psychology/psyc-110/lecture-6))
 > Man has an instinctive tendency to speak, as we see in the babble of our young children, while no child has an instinctive tendency to bake, brew or write. ---Charles Darwin

 ## Research Interest
 Mining knowledge from unlabeled text, then using such knowledge to enhance Natural Language Understanding